Inclusive Higher Education Timeline

 SHEP, POW, and stakeholders explore expansion and sustainability options.

 Spalding University Comprehensive Transition Program (CTP) program approved.

 Northern Kentucky University Comprehensive Transition Program (CTP) program approved.

 Legislative action to increase KEES funding available to students with intellectual disabilities enrolled in Kentucky CTP programs.

 Inclusive Higher Education Webinar series.

 Kentucky Supported Higher Education Partnership.

-Owensboro Community and Technical College launches Comprehensive Transition Program.
+Owensboro Community and Technical College Comprehensive Transition Program (CTP) program approved.